 While this product offers a cooling cover and breathable foam layers, its 7.5/10 cooling score illustrates a common problem with all-foam mattresses.
 Also, side sleepers with neck pain or lower back pain might prefer a mattress that scores higher in the category of spine alignment.

 - Restless sleepers

 Medium firm: 6/10

 In addition to being a good mattress for side sleepers, the Helix Midnight Luxe earns a positively chilly 9.5/10 cooling score in Mattress Advisor testing.
 Helix’s Soft Touch Design technology is designed to provide maximum breathability for optimal airflow and a cool night’s sleep.

 As great as the Helix Midnight Luxe is for couples, people with aches and pains, and hot sleepers, it’s not ideal for the bargain hunter.
-Regular price for a queen-size is just over $2,000.
+Regular price for a queen-size is nearly $2,100.

 Best Mattress for Shoulder Pain

 Side sleepers tend to put a lot of strain on their down-side shoulder, but the Saatva Classic has the materials and design to offer some much-needed relief.
 As one of our best mattresses for shoulder pain, this supportive foam-innerspring hybrid provides exceptional spine alignment.
 In this critical category for side sleepers, our testing process gives it a perfect 10/10.